Towards cost-effective and resource-aware aggregation at Edge for Federated Learning

+\mysubsection{Spark-based Multi-node Aggregation} The Spark-based aggregator in the adaptive aggregation methodology, shown in Figure~\ref{fig:distributed_architecture}, includes a scalable storage monitor.
+This monitor activates Spark for aggregation after a timeout or a set number of client updates.
+The threshold is adjustable to mitigate stragglers.
+This lightweight monitor runs efficiently as a single-threaded process.

-As shown in figure \ref{fig:distributed_architecture} in step \ding{202} of distributed aggregation after each training round the model updates are sent from the client devices to HDFS using the webHDFS Rest API offered by Hadoop.
-In step \ding{203} the monitor waits until the threshold is reached.
-Once the threshold is reached it signals the Spark cluster module to start aggregation process \ding{204}.
-In the next step \ding{205}, PySpark partitions the data which are then read as bytes in the executor containers using binaryFiles method of PySpark and map is applied on RDD bytes to convert it to RDDs of Numpy object type.
-In the final step \ding{206}, the RDDs are processed with PySpark MapReduce to apply the fusion and after calculating the updated model weights they are placed in HDFS where the clients can read it using the WebHDFS API.
+The Spark module performs aggregation in the following steps: \ding{202} After each training round, client-sent model updates are stored in Hadoop Distributed File System (HDFS) using the webHDFS Rest API. \ding{203} The monitor waits for a threshold to be reached and triggers the Spark cluster module to initiate aggregation. \ding{204} Spark partitions the data and employs the binary files method to read data as bytes in executor containers.
+The map function converts RDD bytes into RDDs of the Numpy object type. \ding{205} Lastly, Spark MapReduce processes RDDs, applies the fusion algorithm, and stores updated model weights in HDFS for client access via the WebHDFS API.